Kreitmaier/Ignite-FinAPI/README.md

 # Ignite-FinAPI
-A project to lern about NodeJs with express.
+A project to learn about NodeJs with express.